Digital transformation in healthcare: past, present, and future

 Mayo Clinic

 Mayo Clinic is a leading healthcare provider in the US, with over 1,200 physicians and scientists across all 50 states.
-In 2016, it launched Mayo Clinic Care Network, an online platform that connects patients with Mayo Clinic doctors for second opinions and remote consultations.
+In 2016, it launched Mayo Clinic Care Network, an online platform connecting patients with Mayo Clinic doctors for second opinions and remote consultations.
 The platform has been a huge success, with over 700,000 consults completed as of 2019.

 Cigna

 Cigna is a leading global health insurance company with over 95 million customers in 30 countries.
-In 2016, it launched GoYou, an online health and wellness platform that provides personalized health coaching and content based on individual lifestyle goals.
+In 2016, it launched GoYou, an online health and wellness platform providing personalized health coaching and content based on individual lifestyle goals.
 The platform has been a huge success, with over 5 million users as of 2019.

 Digital transformation in healthcare is essential for companies to remain competitive.
 By digitizing their operations, healthcare companies can provide better care for their patients and improve their bottom line.